damianolodi/damianolodi/content/authors/damiano/_index.md

 superuser: true

 # Role/position/tagline
-role: Project Manager
+role: Software Engineer

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: LEOS
+- name: "255 Labs"
   url: ""

 # Short bio (displayed in user profile at end of posts)